Who collects my refuse, recycling, and yard waste?

 A permanent drop-off site for electronics recycling is now open to Wilmette residents at the Public Works Facility, 711 Laramie Avenue.
 Click here for detailed information.

 When will ‘white-goods’ (major appliances) be picked-up?

-Call Advanced Disposal directly at 847-272-4145 to schedule a free ‘white-good’ pick-up.
+Contact LRS at 844.633.3577 or firstname.lastname@example.org to schedule a free ‘white-good’ pick-up.
 Such items include: refrigerators, washers, dryers, freezers, dehumidifiers and hot water heaters.
 All doors must be removed or you must place the appliance door against the ground for collection.